-The use of so-called plug-ins, such as the "Like button" from Facebook and social plug-ins from comparable social media platforms, are becoming increasingly popular among companies.
+The use of so-called plug-ins, such as Facebook's “Like Button” and social plug-ins from comparable social media platforms, is becoming increasingly popular among companies.

-According to the "Düsseldorfer Kreis", the use of Facebook's "Like Button" and comparable plug-ins of other social media platforms is currently against data protection.
-The Düsseldorfer Kreis is an informal association of the highest supervisory authorities that "monitor" data protection compliance in the non-public sector in Germany.
+According to the “Düsseldorfer Kreis,” the use of Facebook's “Like Button” and comparable plug-ins from other social media platforms currently violates data protection law.
+The Düsseldorfer Kreis is an informal association of the highest supervisory authorities responsible for “monitoring” data protection compliance in the non-public sector in Germany.

-In a decision of 8 December 2011, the Düsseldorfer Kreis expressly pointed out that, in its view, providers based outside the European Economic Area are also subject to German national data protection law with regard to the data of data subjects in Germany pursuant to Section 1 (5) sentence 2 BDSG.
+In a resolution dated December 8, 2011, the Düsseldorfer Kreis explicitly stated that, in its view, providers based outside the European Economic Area are also subject to German national data protection law concerning the data of data subjects in Germany, pursuant to § 1 para.
+5 sentence 2 BDSG.

-The Düsseldorfer Kreis is of the opinion that website operators who integrate social plug-ins on their website or present themselves with fan pages in a network have their own responsibility with regard to the data of users who use this offer.
-Therefore, in the opinion of the Düsseldorfer Kreis, these companies also run the risk of committing legal violations themselves if the provider of a social network, such as Facebook, collects data of their users by means of social plug-ins and thereby violates existing legal regulations, in particular data protection regulations.
-If a company, as a website operator, cannot monitor the data processing that may take place via a plug-in, companies may not, in the opinion of the Düsseldorfer Kreis, integrate these "plug-ins" into their own offerings without further ado.
+The Düsseldorfer Kreis holds that website operators who integrate social plug-ins on their websites or maintain fan pages within a network bear their own responsibility for the data of users engaging with these offerings.
+Consequently, according to the Düsseldorfer Kreis, these companies risk committing legal violations themselves if a social network provider, such as Facebook, collects user data via social plug-ins and thereby contravenes existing legal provisions, particularly data protection regulations.
+If a company, acting as a website operator, cannot oversee the data processing potentially occurring through a plug-in, then, in the view of the Düsseldorfer Kreis, such “plug-ins” should not be integrated into their own offerings without due consideration.

-Effective consent to the use of social plug-ins is also probably not possible at present, as it is currently unknown to Facebook and the other social media platforms what data is transmitted when the button is pressed, e.g. at Facebook.
-However, it would only be possible to effectively consent to the use of social plug-ins if the user who presses this plug-in knows beforehand what data is transmitted to Facebook and the other socialmedia platforms.
-As long as this is not known, effective consent to the use of social plug-ins is not possible.
-Therefore, none of the consents suggested by many sites are currently effective either.
+Furthermore, effective consent for the use of social plug-ins is currently likely not feasible, as it is presently unknown to Facebook and other social media platforms precisely which data is transmitted when a button, such as Facebook's, is pressed.
+Effective consent for the use of social plug-ins would only be possible if the user activating the plug-in were fully aware of the data being transmitted to Facebook and other social media platforms.
+As long as this information remains undisclosed, valid consent for the use of social plug-ins cannot be obtained.
+Consequently, none of the consent mechanisms currently proposed by various parties are effective.

-It is currently not known whether other federal states outside of Schleswig-Holstein will now also initiate corresponding proceedings against website operators.
-However, the decision of the Düsseldorfer Kreis was not to be expected in this clarity.
-Until now, it was generally assumed that the ULD held a relatively minority opinion regarding the use of "social media plug-ins".
-This assumption has now been disproved by the decision of the Düsseldorfer Kreis.
-Even though the name of the internet platform Facebook was expressly not mentioned in the context of the Düsseldorf Circle's decision, it is clear that the Düsseldorf Circle's decision clearly refers to the social network Facebook as the industry leader.
+It is currently unknown whether other federal states outside Schleswig-Holstein will now initiate similar proceedings against website operators.
+However, the decision of the Düsseldorfer Kreis was not anticipated with such unequivocal clarity.
+Previously, it was generally assumed that the ULD held a relatively minority opinion regarding the use of “social media plug-ins.”
+This assumption has now been refuted by the resolution of the Düsseldorfer Kreis.
+Although the name of the internet platform Facebook was not explicitly stated in the Düsseldorfer Kreis's resolution, it is evident that the decision unequivocally pertains to the social network Facebook as the industry leader.

-In view of this current legal and factual situation, website operators should only decide to use Facebook's "Like button" and/or other "social plug-ins" after obtaining prior legal advice.
-The opportunities and risks of such use should be weighed up beforehand.
+In light of this current legal and factual situation, website operators should only decide to implement Facebook's “Like Button” and/or other “social plug-ins” after obtaining prior legal advice.
+The opportunities and risks associated with such usage should be thoroughly assessed beforehand.

-Please do not hesitate to contact us if you have any questions on this topic.
+Please do not hesitate to contact us should you have any further questions on this matter.

 Goldberg Attorneys at Law